TemplateClass/ErrorReport/README.md

 # ErrorReport
 A funny program to make fake error.
-Bad code, just of personal fun. :)
+Bad code, bad version manage, just for personal fun. :)

 # Only support zh-cn